Authentication and passwords

 87a5d9406ccf6a42cca510d86e43b20e2943aa7ade7e9129f4f4f947e1b02574 -

 With the revoke-token command, you can revoke the user's token.
-To revoke a token, you can specify either the token itself or its SHA-256 hash.
-The latter option allows using the output of the list-user-tokens command to revoke all tokens of that user.
+To revoke a token, you can specify its SHA-256 hash using the --token-sha256 flag, or if the flag is omitted, the token value will be prompted interactively.
+The password is always prompted interactively.
+Using --token-sha256 allows using the output of the list-user-tokens command to revoke specific tokens.

 []